-Autumn is in the air, and that tends to signal an end to BBQ season as well.
-But it doesn’t have to!
-I love grilling in the fall.
+I love grilling at the end of summer and into the fall.
 These French Onion Burgers definitely have a fall feel to them.
-Each juicy burger is topped with slow-cooked caramelized onions and melted Gruyere served up on a buttery toasted brioche bun with a thick slice of garden fresh tomato, a handful of arugula, and homemade herbed aioli.
+Each juicy burger is topped with slow-cooked caramelized onions and melted Gruyere cheese served up on a buttery toasted brioche bun with a thick slice of garden fresh tomato, a handful of arugula, and homemade herbed aioli.
 It sounds like something you’d order in a restaurant, right?
 So fancy!
-But it’s pretty easy to put together and would be great to serve for a fall BBQ party or anytime you’re in the mood for a burger that will knock your socks off.
+But it’s easy to put together and would be great to serve for a fall BBQ party or anytime you’re in the mood for a burger that will knock your socks off.

 It’s important to start with really good ground beef.
-That’s personal preference.
-We don’t eat a ton of meat, maybe once a week a so, so I do pay a little extra for grass-fed, organic beef when it’s feasible.
 The most important part is that you want the beef to be marbled with extra fat because that translates to juicy burgers.
 Using 80% lean ground beef means that you will lose quite a bit of the volume and shrink a lot during cooking due to the extra fat rendering off.
 So when I’m making burgers, I tend to go with a little higher weight per burger, between 5-6 ounces of meat per burger.
 If you decide to use leaner beef, you can get away with 4-5 ounces per burger.

 I don’t season the meat with much more than sea salt, freshly ground black pepper, and a little garlic powder.
 One more tip: get the meat from the butcher counter if possible.
 The beef in those little 1 lb. packages is handy, but I find that it makes for tougher burgers because it’s been handled more, and the beef is always fresher from the butcher counter.